 Wieskamp leads Iowa to 67-49 win over No. 12 Maryland

-Garza, who leads the Big Ten in scoring, added 13 rebounds for his 10th double-double of the season.
+“We realized we had a decision to make,” Wieskamp said.
+“A lot of people are counting us out, realizing we’re missing some of our best players.
+We could either fold, listen to that, not compete as hard as we could, or band together and just focus on the seven, eight guys we have playing.”

-Wieskamp and Garza had 32 of Iowa's 38 first-half points.
-The Hawkeyes (11-5, 2-3 Big Ten) got more balanced scoring in the second half, leading by as much as 22 points.
+Wieskamp and Garza had 32 of Iowa’s 38 first-half points.
+The Hawkeyes (11-5, 2-3 Big Ten) got more balanced scoring in the second half, leading by as many as 22 points.

+“We have a lot of good players left,” Iowa coach Fran McCaffery said.
+“The guys that come in have the ability to compete and play mistake-free basketball.”

-Maryland (13-3, 3-2) was held to its second-lowest point total of the season.
-Jalen Smith scored 13 for the Terrapins.
+The Terrapins (13-3, 3-2) were held to their second-lowest point total of the season.
+Jalen Smith scored 13 to lead Maryland.

+Maryland coach Mark Turgeon said he tried everything and was left confused by the loss.

+“We didn’t look like us,” Turgeon said.
+“I mean, I’m looking out there, ‘Who are those guys out there tonight?’
+We tried to fix it.
+We could never fix it.”

 Iowa ended a two-game losing streak while Maryland had its three-game winning streak snapped.